Limited Time Offer:

 Deters customers

-Another possible consequence of inflation is that it can deter customers from using your small business.
+Another possible consequence of inflation is that it can deter customers from buying from your small business.
 This can be true even if you avoid raising prices.

 Frivolous expenses like going to the movies and date nights are also susceptible to inflation.
 For example, if your small business is a restaurant, customers may spend less on eating out and more on eating in.